Emkay360/Cybersecurity-Portfolio/README.md

 - First I typed in ``ls -l`` to reveal all permissions and the permissions were set as ``rwx--x---``
 - I then modified it by typing ``chmod g-x drafts`` to remove the execute permission from the group and pressed Enter.
 - Lastly, I typed ``ls -l`` to view the modified and the result was ``rwx------`` allowing users to read, write, and modify the directory.

+## Summary
+This project describes how to identify and manage files using Linux commands.
+Also, it shows what permissions are and how to list those permissions including those hidden permissions.
+Lastly, permissions are modified appropriately for authorized users.